V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 [FluidNC WIKI Install](http://wiki.fluidnc.com/en/installation#using-pre-compiled-files)

-Some tips, run install-wifi.bat, then install-fs.bat.
+Some tips, run erase.bat (unless you are purposely updating only one part), install-wifi.bat, then install-fs.bat.

 From here you can load the Config files in one of two ways.

-Preferred - FluidTerm from that same folder and hit ctrl+u to select the config.yaml for your machine (linked below), hit enter to accept the name.
+**Preferred** - FluidTerm from that same folder and hit ctrl+u to select the config.yaml for your machine (linked below), hit enter to accept the name.
 After that is done uploading, you can hit ctrl+r to reset.
 The Fluid term is a crazy good tool If you ever have any issues, this is how we will check it.
 When you are all wired and powered up, I suggest using it to reset the board and check to see everything is working (except the one driver we do not typically use).
 A web based version of this whole process is coming very soon.

+You can also load the preferences.json, and macrocfg.json files using CTRL+U. After you log in you can more quickly load the "macro**.g" files

-OTA - Or you can sign into your board over wifi (SSID- FluidNC PASS - 12345678) and upload the config.yaml directly with the FluincNC settings/files Tab.
+**OTA** - Or you can sign into your board over wifi (SSID- FluidNC PASS - 12345678) and upload the config.yaml and other files directly with the FluincNC settings/files Tab.

 #### Wiring

+Pictures coming when the final boards show up.

+The steppers and endstops plug in in this order
+MPCNC = X, Y, Z, X2, Y2

+LR = X, Y, Z, Y2, Z2

+The touchplate plugs into the last port (gpoi.36), on both boards.

 #### Test endstops led/terminal